T3 Code

 coast run my-instance

-The worktree listing updates immediately (Coast reads the new Coastfile), but assigning to a T3 Code worktree requires the bind mount inside the container.
+The worktree listing updates immediately (Coasts reads the new Coastfile), but assigning to a T3 Code worktree requires the bind mount inside the container.

-• Bind mount — At container creation, Coast mounts ~/.t3/worktrees/<project-name> into the container at /host-external-wt/{index}.
+• Bind mount — At container creation, Coasts mounts ~/.t3/worktrees/<project-name> into the container at /host-external-wt/{index}.

 • Discoverygit worktree list --porcelain is repo-scoped, so only worktrees belonging to the current project appear.

-• Naming — T3 Code worktrees use named branches, so they appear by branch name in the Coast UI and CLI.
+• Naming — T3 Code worktrees use named branches, so they appear by branch name in the Coasts UI and CLI.

 • Assigncoast assign remounts /workspace from the external bind mount path.